Moving

 • Forget Fridays: While not a hard rule, many have anecdotally found that new slots are less likely to be released on a Friday or over the weekend.
 Focus your energy from Monday to Thursday.

-• The "Bot" Is Just a Queue: The system that puts you in a waiting room isn't a sophisticated AI you need to outsmart.
+• The "Waiting Room" Is Just a Queue: The system that puts you in a waiting room isn't a sophisticated AI you need to outsmart.
 It's a simple queue to prevent the server from crashing.
 Don't close the window.
 Just wait.

-• Extra Attention to Scams: You will see ads or get messages from "agents" who promise to get you an appointment for a fee.
-This is a scam 99.9% of the time.
-They are either using the same refresh tactics you are, or they are outright stealing your money.
-Do not use them.
-VFS and the consulates actively warn against this.
+• Extra Attention to Scams: You will see ads or get messages from "agents" who promise to fast-track an appointment for a fee.
+This is can be a scam.
+Make sure you verify the company or agent, if it's trusted and if their reviews are solid.

 What to expect for your Portuguese visa appointment day?